aptech/docs/docs/CR-glm.rst

     new;
     cls;

-    //Create filename with full path
+    // Create filename with full path
     dataset = getGAUSSHome() $+ "examples/credit.dat";

-    //Import all data from the dataset
-    data = loadd(dataset);
+    // Import all data from the dataset data = loadd(dataset);

-    //Select the independent variables by index
-    x = data[., 1 7 9] ;
+    // Select the independent variables by index x = data[., 1 7 9] ;

-    //Select the dependent variable by index
-    y = data[., 11];
+    // Select the dependent variable by index y = data[., 11];

-    //Get the names of the variables in the dataset vnames = getHeaders(dataset);
+    // Get the names of the variables in the dataset vnames = getHeaders(dataset);
     label = vnames[ 11 1 7 9, 1 ];

-    //Specify that the 2nd and 3rd columns in 'x' are categorical variables categoryIdx = { 2 3 };
+    // Specify that the 2nd and 3rd columns in 'x' are categorical variables categoryIdx = { 2 3 };

-    //Call glm function with three necessary inputs and two optional inputs call glm(y, x, "normal", label, categoryIdx);
+    // Call glm function with three necessary inputs and two optional inputs call glm(y, x, "normal", label, categoryIdx);

 *vnames* is a string array containing all of the variable names from ``credit.dat`` returned from the :func:`getHeaders` function. *label* contains only the variable names used in the regression.
 The first element must be the label of the dependent variable, followed by the labels for the independent variables corresponding to the order in the *x* matrix.